 The MG Marvel R is available with 15 advanced driver assistance systems under MG Pilot.
 These include basic features like Adaptive Cruise Control, Intelligent High Beam Control, and Drowsiness Warning System and the more advanced Traffic Jam Assistance, Lane Keep Assistance, Rear Traffic Alert, and Blind Spot Monitoring.

 SAIC has tied up with Luminar to source LiDAR and components of its Sentinel software system for its Feifan Automotive Technology company’s R brand vehicles.
-The current Marvel R is originally an Roewe brand model in China, but it comes to Europe with the MG badge.
-While there is no confirmation, SAIC’s new partnership should lead to the next-gen Marvel R packing a suite of advanced ADAS features, such as semi-autonomous driving functions on highways.
+The current Marvel R is originally a Roewe brand model in China, but it comes to Europe with the MG badge.
+While there is no confirmation, SAIC’s new partnership should lead to the Marvel R successor packing a suite of advanced ADAS features, such as semi-autonomous driving functions on highways.

-MG in UK & mainland Europe
+MG in the UK & mainland Europe

 In mainland Europe, MG sold 7,200 vehicles in 2020 and tripled annual sales to 21,946 vehicles in 2021.
 Including the UK, the net European sales figure in 2021 was 52,546 units.
 UK, France, Sweden, Germany, and Norway were the biggest markets, accounting for 58.2%, 21.8%, 21.5%, 14.5%, and 13.8% of the annual sales, respectively.
-With the Marvel R Electric launched in October 2021, the new ZS EV launched in November 2021, and the MG5 EV coming out in March 2022, the total sales in 2022 could be their highest.
-In fact, Matt Lei, CEO, MG Motor Europe, has said that MG’s European sales should triple again this year.
+With the Marvel R Electric launched in October 2021, the new ZS EV launched in November 2021, and the MG5 EV following in March 2022, the total sales in 2022 could be their highest.
+In fact, Matt Lei, former CEO, MG Motor Europe, has said that MG’s European sales should triple again this year.
 MG has opened no fewer than 400 sales and service outlets in the region within just 18 months.

 Some of the regional RHD markets that hold potential for MG EVs this decade include Scotland, Ireland, Guernsey, Jersey, and Malta.